-Lately, she has focused her research activities on drug facilitated sexual assault (DFSA) investigation and increased awareness and recognition of such cases among students, forensic scientists, police officials, legal professionals and education authorities.
-In this topic, she and her research group have been sharing knowledge to increase public awareness in different countries including Belgium, Botswana, Canada, India, Nepal, Portugal, South Africa, United Kingdom and United States of America via different forums such as webinars, conferences, and workshops/exhibition.
+Lately, she has focused her research activities on drink spiking and drug facilitated sexual assault (DFSA) investigation and increased awareness and recognition of such cases among different stakeholders.
+In this topic, she and her research group have been sharing knowledge to increase public awareness in different countries, including Belgium, Botswana, Canada, India, Nepal, Portugal, South Africa, United Kingdom and United States of America via different forums such as webinars, conferences, and workshops/ exhibition.

 Areas of research supervision

 - Second supervisor for a PhD research based in University of Cape Town, who is developing and validating multi-drug analytical method for DFSA cases in Cape Town, South Africa (since May 2022, with Bronwen Davies)

 - First supervisor for a DProf research student who is studying Critical success factors of chemical processing industry (since September 2021)

 - First supervisor for a MPhil student, who is studying impurities associated with conversion of cannabidiol products into 9-THC (since September 2020)

 - First supervisor for a PhD student who is studying designer benzodiazepines (since September 2018)

 - Second supervisor for a MSc research student based in Botswana International University of Science and Technology, who is studying Drug Facilitated Sexual Assault – survey and stability studies (since September 2020, in collaboration with Dr Ellen Mwenesongole)